 #GetLoud for Care Before Crisis

-We need a better system of care – one that helps people at every stage of mental wellness or illness.
+We need a continuum of mental health and substance use care that helps people at every stage of mental wellness or illness.